arpitbbhayani/articles/blogs/constant-folding-python.md

 ![https://user-images.githubusercontent.com/4745789/103898628-38922200-511b-11eb-965f-fb4d46d3c45c.png](https://user-images.githubusercontent.com/4745789/103898628-38922200-511b-11eb-965f-fb4d46d3c45c.png)

-The `astfold_expr` before folding the expression at hand, tries to fold its child expressions (operands) and then delegates the folding to corresponding specific expression folding function.
-The operation specific folding function evaluates the expression and returns the evaluated constant value, which is then put into the AST.
+The `astfold_expr` before folding the expression at hand, tries to fold its child expressions (operands) and then delegates the folding to the corresponding specific expression folding function.
+The operation-specific folding function evaluates the expression and returns the evaluated constant value, which is then put into the AST.

-For example, whenever `astfold_expr` encounters a binary operation, it recursively folds the two child operand expressions before evaluating the expression at hand using `fold_binop`.
+For example, whenever `astfold_expr` encounters a binary operation, it recursively folds the two child operands (expressions) before evaluating the expression at hand using `fold_binop`.
 The function `fold_binop` returns the evaluated constant value as seen in the snippet below.

 ![https://user-images.githubusercontent.com/4745789/103898745-670ffd00-511b-11eb-88a9-f741157473b3.png](https://user-images.githubusercontent.com/4745789/103898745-670ffd00-511b-11eb-88a9-f741157473b3.png)

 `fold_binop` function folds the binary operation by checking the kind of operator at hand and then invoking the corresponding evaluation function on them.
-For example, if the operation at hand is addition then, to evaluate the final value, it invokes `PyNumber_Add` on both its left and right operands.
+For example, if the operation at hand is an addition then, to evaluate the final value, it invokes `PyNumber_Add` on both its left and right operands.

 ### What makes this elegant?

 Instead of writing special logic to handle certain patterns or types to fold constant expressions efficiently, CPython invokes the same general code.
 For example, it invokes the same usual `PyNumber_Add` function while folding that it does to perform the usual addition operation.

-CPython has thus eradicated need to write special functions to handle constant folding by making sure its code and evaluation process is structured in such a way that the general purpose code itself can handle evaluation of constant expressions.
+CPython has thus eradicated the need to write special functions to handle constant folding by making sure its code and evaluation process is structured in such a way that the general-purpose code itself can handle the evaluation of constant expressions.

 # References